arielt/neut/README.md

 * Click Load unpacked extension… to pop up a file-selection dialog.

-* Navigate to the src directory and select it.
+* Navigate to the repo directory and select it.